 Serious injuries require professional assistance.
-Students may be transported to the hospital or paramedics called.
+Paramedics may be called and student transported to the hospital..
 Parents will be contacted as quickly as possible.
 A teacher and/or office personnel will treat minor injuries.

 C. PROGRAM INFORMATION

 1. SELECTION OF HIGH SCHOOL COURSES FOLLOWING GRADE 9